keithn/SeeItAll/README.md

 # SeeItAll

-Simple plugin for chrome to see all the hidden content on the NZherald
+Simple plugin for chrome to see all the hidden content on NZ herald (https://www.nzherald.co.nz)

 ## To Install